-Lisbon is expensive because it is a capital city with an international airport, and it is within easy driving distance of the Algarve.
+Lisbon is expensive because it is a capital city with an international airport and is within easy driving distance of the Algarve.
 Cheaper locations are likely to be more remote and subject to more extreme weather.
 Central Portugal, for example, can be very hot in summer and very cold in winter.
 Another factor to consider is the proximity of a university.
-Portugal has a large student population, and a cheap area to buy may also have a student population looking to rent.
+Portugal has a large student population.
+It is a cheap area to buy and may also have a student population looking to rent.

 Set a budget

 Property in Portugal is much cheaper than in comparable areas of Europe.
 Consequently, it’s easy to get carried away and buy something bigger than you intended or a property that needs a lot of restoration.
 There are many beautiful old properties still to be found in Portugal.
 Still, if you intend to buy an older property to rent, you need to be very confident that the expenditure will not spiral out of control.
 Restoring an older property almost always leads to the discovery of unexpected problems.
 A restoration project rarely comes in under budget, and completion deadlines are rarely met.

 Consider the area outside of the holiday season